Poschinger Glassworks since 1568

 The von Poschinger barons are among the oldest families in Bavaria; the first Poschinger was mentioned in a document as far back as 1140.
 In 1547, Duke Albrecht V. award the Poschingers a family coat of arms, which is still maintained to this day.
 With Joachim Poschinger’s acquisition of the Zadlershütte glassworks in 1568, the now 450-year history of the Poschingers as glassworks and estate owners in the Bavarian Forest begun.
 The glassworks in Frauenau and the corresponding Oberfrauenau estate were acquired in 1605.
 Over the course of the centuries, the family also operated glassworks in Spiegelhütte, Buchenau, Oberzwieselau and Theresienthal.
 Only the glassworks in Frauenau still remains, standing firm as the only one of its kind.
 It is the oldest glassworks in Germany with the longest family tradition of any glassworks worldwide.

 is the 15th generation of the family to run the glassworks.
-With its almost 450-year history, the glassworks is the oldest in Germany with the longest family tradition in the world.
+With its over 450-years of history, the glassworks is the oldest in Germany with the longest family tradition in the world.

 ran the glassworks estate until 2007 when he passed on ownership to his oldest son Benedikt.